Neural Collapse Dynamics: Depth, Activation, Regularisation, and Feature Norm Threshold

 \textbf{NC3}: $1 - \frac{1}{K}\sum_c \cos(\hat{\mathbf{w}}_c,\hat{\mathbf{m}}_c) \to 0$.

 NC1 is our primary metric; NC2 and NC3 are reported for the baseline to confirm all three properties emerge together.
-We additionally track mean feature norm $\featnorm = \frac{1}{N}\sum_i \|\mathbf{h}_i\|_2$ as a dynamical predictor of collapse onset.
+We additionally track mean feature norm $\featnorm = \frac{1}{N}\sum_i \|\mathbf{h}_i\|_2$ as a dynamical marker of collapse onset.